Mixed nuts were always a popular snack item at Christmastime in our home, which is why this Christmas Mixed Nut Bundt Cake is nostalgic and delicious!

 CALORIES DO NOT COUNT AT CHRISTMASTIME!

-She would fill the sections with grapes, pretzels, chocolates, cheetos, etc. There would be a crystal candy dish with those hard, old-fashioned mixed candy.
-And, there would always be a bowl of mixed nuts with the shells still in tact.
+She would fill the sections with grapes, pretzels, chocolates, Cheetos, etc. There would be a crystal candy dish with those hard, old-fashioned mixed candies.
+And, there would always be a bowl of mixed nuts with the shells still intact.

 This cake reminds me of those nuts, which is why I included this cake in my 12 Bundt Cakes of Christmas series.
 I’ve included almonds, hazelnuts, walnuts, Brazil nuts, macadamia nuts, cashews, and pecans.
 Of course, I purchased them without the shell, because even though I have fond memories of my mom’s Christmas table, I do not find any pleasure in cracking all of those nuts!